tpgmartin/machine-learning-nanodegree/capstone/report.md

 ### Metrics

-The evaluation metrics for this model will be the confusion matrix, accuracy, and error rate.
-The latter is to enable a direct comparison with the benchmark, which calculates this value in the paper.
-We noted above that the error rate can be derived from the accuracy.
+The evaluation metrics for this model will be the confusion matrix, accuracy, error rater, andper digit error rate.
+The latter two are to enable a direct comparison with the benchmark, which calculates these values in the paper.

 I will be focussing on using the confusion matrix and accuracy to evaluate the classfier for the two main reasons.
 Firstly, the labels in the dataset are